Corporate Governance

 - the need to foster the Company’s business relationships with suppliers, customer and others;

-- the impact of the Company’s operations on the community and the environment;
+- the impact of the Company’s operations on the environments and in the local community

 - the desirability of the Company maintaining a reputation for high standards of business conduct; and